geofox/privacyguides.org/docs/advanced/payments.md

 Cash payment laws vary by country.
 In the United States, special disclosure is required for cash payments over $10,000 to the IRS on [Form 8300](https://www.irs.gov/businesses/small-businesses-self-employed/form-8300-and-reporting-cash-payments-of-over-10000).
 The receiving business is required to ID verify the payee’s name, address, occupation, date of birth, and Social Security Number or other TIN (with some exceptions).
 Lower limits without ID such as $3,000 or less exist for exchanges and money transmission.
 Cash also contains serial numbers.
 These are almost never tracked by merchants, but they can be used by law enforcement in targeted investigations.

-Despite this, when you can use cash it’s typically the best option.
+Despite this, it’s typically the best option.

 ## Prepaid Cards & Gift Cards